About Tenby and the Local Area

 • WiFi plus LG Smart TVs, Netflix & multi-room sound system

-• Well behaved dogs allowed, wheelchair friendly
+• Well behaved dogs allowed; wheelchair friendly

-• Weekly prices from £1,000 to £2,000.
+• Weekly prices from £1,000.
 Booking for this year, next year & beyond

 • Scores of terrific guest reviews eg "Best apartment in Tenby"